-The best detail sander is an essential power tool for numerous DIY projects.
-From decorating to furniture restoration, for a professional finish, good surface preparation is key.
+A detail sander is an essential power tool for numerous DIY projects.
+From decorating to furniture restoration, good surface preparation is key.
 The problem is that sanding by hand is time consuming and dull.
-The answer is to use a good detail sander to deliver a fine finish ready for painting, quickly and easily.
+The answer is to use a good detail sander to deliver a professional finish, ready for painting, quickly and easily.

 The best detail sander is small & lightweight.
 Sometimes referred to as a palm, corner or mouse sander.
 The sandpaper attaches to a triangular vibrating plate which is similar in shape to the base of a clothes iron.
 The pointed nose allows you to sand out imperfections in hard to reach corners and tight spaces.
-For bigger jobs (such as walls) that have large flat areas, consider a random orbital sander.
+For bigger jobs, that have large flat areas, consider a random orbital sander.

 Material removal & surface finish are of primary importance.
-Alongside these basic features come weight, noise, durability, dust collection and ease of use.
-The upfront cost is easy to compare, but the price and availability of the required sandpaper can easily be overlooked (we check this too)
+Alongside these key factors come weight, noise, durability, dust collection and ease of use.
+The upfront cost is easy to compare, but the price and availability of the required sandpaper can easily be overlooked (we check this too).

 Whether you’re decorating your home, renovating furniture or preparing something to paint, you need a decent sander to get the job done quickly & professionally – nobody likes sanding by hand.

 Buying the right model should be easy.
-Although the basic function is straightforward, there are 100s to choose from.
-To help you find the right model we have scrutinised specifications, compared owner opinions and researched real-world insight to recommend the best models available to buy, right now…
+Although the basic function is straightforward, there are 100s of electric sanders to choose from.
+To help you find the right model we have restored furniture, renovated woodwork & decorated homes.
+Beyond the practical tests, we scrutinise specifications, check owner opinion and research real-world insight to recommend the best detail sanders available to buy, right now…

 Noisy power tools

 All sanders are noisy.
 This model is no exception, but it’s quieter than most.
-As with any sander, you’re, best off wearing ear protection along with a particle mask and glasses.
+As with any sander, you should wear ear protection along with a particle mask and glasses.